official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 78 Telegram 34 Santiago to FCO London, 2 March 2003, ‘Chile/Iraq: Visit by Manning and Scarlett’.
 79 Blair T. A Journey.
 Hutchinson, 2010.

-26

-The Report of the Iraq Inquiry185.
-Mr Blair thought that was “highly damaging” but “inevitable”: “They felt as strongly as I did; and they weren’t prepared to indulge the US, as they saw it.”
+185. Mr Blair thought that was “highly damaging” but “inevitable”: “They felt as strongly as I did; and they weren’t prepared to indulge the US, as they saw it.”

 186. Mr Blair concluded that for moral and strategic reasons the UK should be with